Protecting trade secrets requires vision

 The internet has allowed companies to find new ways to offer services to customers.
 As these opportunities emerge, so does the chance for collaboration.
 However, with innovation and collaboration comes competition, and the first company to bring an idea to market often wins the spoils of ingenuity and innovation.
 An ongoing dispute between a company offering online vision tests and another offering eyewear shows the importance of protecting trade secrets.

-In 2013, the online vision testing company Opternative and the trendy eyewear provider Warby Parker were considering a collaboration to offer online vision tests and eyewear in one stop, similar to visiting a traditional optometrist's office.
+Seeing the problem In 2013, the online vision testing company Opternative and the trendy eyewear provider Warby Parker were considering a collaboration to offer online vision tests and eyewear in one stop, similar to visiting a traditional optometrist's office.
 To do this, Opternative offered some confidential, proprietary information and trade secrets to Warby Parker.

 The collaboration fell through, but two years later, Warby Parker unveiled its own online vision test.
 Opternative felt that the platforms were too similar and filed a lawsuit claiming misappropriation of their trade secrets by Warby Parker.
 While Opternative claims they have a right to profit from their research to develop the technology, Warby Parker says Opternative's claims are anticompetitive.
 Who will prevail?